CloudWithChris/cloudwithchris.com/content/blog/azure-arc-for-apps-part-4.md

 ## Scaling out your Logic App instances

 As is the case with many Platform as a Service (PaaS) services, scaling is as easy as adjusting a slider.
 This is no different when using an App Service Kubernetes environment.
 We can go ahead and adjust the slider to represent the maximum number of instances that we would like to scale to.
-Then, App Service for Kubernetes deals with creating the additional instances (kubernetes pods) of our function app behind the scenes as needed.
+Then, App Service for Kubernetes deals with creating the additional instances (Kubernetes pods) of our function app behind the scenes as needed.

 ![Screenshot showing the Scaling out Functionality for a Logic App hosted in App Service on Kubernetes through Azure Portal](/img/blog/azure-arc-for-apps-part-4/app-service-on-kubernetes-logic-apps-scale-out.jpg)